Last update 5/12/2024

-Recording guitars is not as complicated as it once was.
-These days, you can have your home studio setup ready to start recording an acoustic or electric guitar in quick time.
+Recording guitars are not as complicated as it once was.
+These days, you can have your home studio set up ready to start recording an acoustic or electric guitar quickly.
 The best part is it won’t break the bank.
 With the pandemic running rampant for the last two years, recording studios had no choice but to close.
 As a consequence, there have been no studio work or live shows.

 Therefore, as a session musician, most of my work had to be done remotely from home.
-However, remote sessions were nothing new; they were happening way before the pandemic began.
+However, remote sessions were nothing new; they happened way before the pandemic began.

 What gear do you need to record guitars at home?
 Your Laptop or PC is at the heart of your home recording rig.
 No matter how good your guitars or amps are, your efforts will fail if your computer is not up to the task.

 Daws (digital audio workstations) are computer resource intensive.
 In particular, the CPU. ( central processing units).
 If your computer shows age, check the specs, and the CPU can run a DAW with multiple tracks and effects.

 If you are not computer savvy, get advice from someone qualified to advise you if you have an old steam-driven computer that’s a museum relic.
 It will not run a DAW.

 Depending on how much mixing and mastering you want to do, you might get by with an average price Laptop.
 From experience, I rarely have projects that use more than five tracks simultaneously: any Core i5 and equivalent CPU should get the job done.

 Once you are convinced that your laptop or desktop computer is up for the task, studio monitors or good headphones are next in line.
 These are critical components; they are as crucial to your home recording rig as is your amp’s cabinet or PA system is to your guitar.

 If you can’t hear what you are playing correctly, it will translate poorly when played on other speakers.
 Ideally, you would be best served by buying the best headphones and studio monitors you can afford.